-Two important things for your HR team to not overlook are the audit process to ensure your employees are enrolled properly and timing with the carriers who are providing the benefits.
+In addition to the guide, there are also two best practices that your HR team should keep in mind to ensure a smoother benefits season.
+These two crucial factors are the audit process to ensure your employees are enrolled properly and timing with the carriers who are providing the benefits.

 This starts during your open enrollment.
-Make sure that you are monitoring your employee’s activity through the process and can follow-up with employees who aren’t doing what they need.
-This is much easier if you are using an electronic enrollment system that can provide you with real-time reporting and automated reminder, but even if you are using paper a spreadsheet to track what has come back in can save time and headaches later.
+Make sure that you are monitoring your employee’s activity through the process and can follow up with employees who aren’t doing what they need.
+This is much easier if you are using an electronic enrollment system that can provide you with real-time reporting and automated reminders, but even if you are using paper a spreadsheet to track what has come back in can save time and headaches later.

 Timing with Carriers